Blood tests to detect inflammation

 Note: the information below is a general guide only.
-The arrangements, and the way tests are performed, may vary between different hospitals.
+The arrangements, and the way the inflammation blood test is performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

 A blood sample is taken and put in a tube that contains a chemical to stop blood clots forming.
 The tube is left to stand upright.
 The red blood cells (erythrocytes) gradually fall to the bottom of the tube (as a sediment).
 The clear liquid plasma is left at the top.